 The great thing about mixing and matching bedding like this is that you can introduce as much or as little colour as you like – and really layer up the look.
 If you want advice on how to build layers on your bed, this post has you covered.

-Speaking of muted tones, pastels work wonderfully with Millennial pink too.
+Pastels work wonderfully with the Millennial pink interior design trend too.
 Think dusty greens, sky blues and milky violet tones.
 The look above is via Mia Fleur (who ship internationally – just sayin!) and I love how well the pink plays with these softer shades.

 If you want to really rock pink, pink and more pink, consider a monochromatic approach.
 Explore the full range of pink tones in a room, from muddy blushes right through to the lightest pink and white hues.

 Below is a gorgeous wall hanging (also from Mia Fleur) that shows you how spectacular pink on pink can look.
-Add a little gold bling here and there and you’ve created a scene that’s wonderfully luxe.
+Add a little gold bling here and there and you’ve created a scene that’s wonderfully luxe for less.

 Now, I know that the image below isn’t exactly millennial pink, but I couldn’t help myself.
 It was too stellar not to include.

-The great thing about a shade like millennial pink is that is really is so versatile.
+The great thing about millennial pink interior design is that is really is so versatile.
 And you don’t have to go all out here.